 West Whiteland Township does not require a use and occupancy permit for buying or selling a single-family dwelling.

 West Whiteland Township adopted and enforces the Pennsylvania Uniform Construction Code (UCC) and the codes and standards referenced therein.
-Currently PA mandates that we use the 2015 International Codes.
-Handicap Accessibility regulations are taken from the 2018 International Building Code and referenced standards.
-These codes may have additions, deletions, and changes; please contact the Codes Department or use the link to our Code of Ordinances for a complete list of adopting ordinances containing changes to the stock language of the above code editions.
+Currently PA mandates that we use the 2018 International Codes.
+Handicap Accessibility regulations are taken from the 2021 International Building Code and referenced standards.
+These codes may have additions, deletions, and changes; please contact the Codes Department or see our Code of Ordinances for a complete list of adopting ordinances containing changes to the stock language of the above code editions.